How to Paint a Water Drop | by Birgit O’Connor

 • Incredible nib or bamboo drawing pen

-• Color: permanente alizarin crimson, indigo
+• Color: permanent alizarin crimson, indigo

 Draw the drop: